-Their marketing process is flat, measuring solely money in, money out.
+Their marketing approach is flat, measuring solely money in, money out.

-Those that keep evolving and strive to bring excellence at work act in several different ways (also contingent on industry/business size, but here’s what usually happens).
+Those that keep evolving and strive to bring excellence at work act in several different ways (also contingent on industry or business size, but here’s what usually happens).

 Smaller self-funded firms are chaotic and often “hope for the best”.
 The smarter ones take smaller steps, speak frequently with their customers, attend industry events and form their decision-making process as a mix of all incoming opinions.

 They usually know of at least one or two channels that work.
 This limits the number of distractions, allowing them to focus on refining their strategy and measuring results across a network or two.

 This may be deceiving and outright dangerous, let alone inefficient.
 But some assumptions can be made for certain industries.
 For instance, it’s common knowledge that many B2C products sell well on Facebook or Instagram while B2B solutions often utilize LinkedIn.

 Smaller firms may be creative at times, spend a lot of time in marketing groups and communities or speak to their marketing circles.
 This may be a differentiator for many.

 Funded startups also leverage one or two channels at first.
 That said, rapidly growing ones can afford to go “omni-channel” and heavily invest in brand building.

 ROI is also not a top of mind.
 Some well-known funded companies have been around for over a decade without generating a positive net profit.
 In a growth environment, acquiring customer base ASAP is the number one goal.
 Future monetization or exploring other business models comes second.